CLOSE

 Dr. Brent Laytham has been at St. Mary’s since 2012, when he was appointed as Professor in the School of Theology and Dean of St. Mary’s Ecumenical Institute.
 Dr. Laytham came to Baltimore from North Park Theological Seminary in Chicago, where he taught systematic and moral theology for eleven years.
 An ordained United Methodist, Dr. Laytham was a pastor for eight years in North Carolina.
 There he became active in ecumenical endeavors, including more than a decade as Coordinator of the Ekklesia Project, many years on the board of The Liturgical Conference, and service on accreditation teams of the Association of Theological Schools.

 Dr. Laytham received his Ph.D. from Duke University.
-His scholarship makes connections between Scripture, liturgy, theology, and culture.
+His scholarship makes connections among Scripture, liturgy, theology, and culture.
 In 2017, he attended Harvard’s Institute for Management and Leadership in Education.

 Selected Courses Taught